 - A. Purpose.
 The maximum height of structures helps to maintain a consistent land use pattern and visual character across the Reservation.
 It may also serve to protect important view corridors. - B. Requirements.
-The maximum height of structures requirement sets the limit above which structures shall not extend, as defined in each zone in 17.12.020 Table of Dimensional Standards by Zoning District. - C. Exceptions.
+The maximum height of structures requirement sets the limit above which structures shall not extend, as defined in each zone in 17.12.020 - Table of Dimensional Standards by Zoning District. - C. Exceptions.
 Totem poles, flagpoles, religious icons and structures (such as steeples, bell towers, or crosses), chimneys, antennas, and smoke and ventilation stacks may exceed the highest point of the existing or proposed structure following review by the Planning Department. - D. Calculation.
 Building or structure height shall be measured from the average grade of the existing or finished grade, whichever is lower, to the midpoint of the highest gable of a pitched or hipped roof, the vertical distance from finished grade to the top of the highest roof beams on a flat or shed roof; and to deck level on a mansard roof. - E. Fence.
 Fences up to six feet high may be located in any required setback space.
-Solid fences over six feet and below 8 feet in height require a building permit.
-Security fences and fences 8 feet or higher are limited to utilities, commercial or light industrial uses.
+Fences in excess of six feet in height require a building permit and are limited to institutional, commercial or light industrial uses.